iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 Animation of submit buttons slide-in is done using Ionic slides.
 An arrow pointing to the mode is animated using CSS.
 All fields transition animations are done using Angular, delays are staged to sequence the appearance and disappearance of the fields.
 It is simple with desired effect, however the resulting card/box height change is a bit jerky due to jumps between the fields, and the delay in the reverse direction is noticeable.

-We added a "show / hide" password button and styled it, but not connected yet.
+We will add a "show / hide" password button and style it, but won't connect it yet.

 Reset code will only send request for password reset email, but no hookup to actually reset the password yet (it will need a separate page and a new route).